-You need to make sure that "User defined" instruction comes after "1 chn statistics" instruction, but before "2 chn statistics" instruction.
-This way the mean values are computed before the computation of the sensible heat flux coefficient, and the computed sensible heat flux coefficient is available for the flux computation later.
+Make sure that "User defined" instruction comes after "1 chn statistics" instruction, but before "2 chn statistics" instruction.
+The mean values are computed before the computation of the sensible heat flux coefficient, and the computed sensible heat flux coefficient is available for the flux computation later.

-24. You can now plug in the computed sensible heat flux coefficient to the "2 chn statistics" instruction to complete the flux computation, as shown in Figure 17.
+24. Plug in the computed sensible heat flux coefficient to the "2 chn statistics" instruction to complete the flux computation, as shown in Figure 17.